hurrycaner/crawler/README.md

 Developed using Golang version 1.18

 Missing features:
+- File processing to guarantee that links are relative to base directory
 - Handle Ctrl-C
   > Not top priority feature while no concurrency implemented
 - Concurrency